DestinyVolt/D-D/Others/OnePlayer/Libra.md

 4x Javalins \
 4x Permenant Torches

-39029gp, 543sp, 95 cp \
+43029gp, 543sp, 95 cp \
-Experience: 160675 (Next Level: 165,000)
+Experience: 160675 + 8,400 (Next Level: 165,000)

 #### To Sell:
 Cloak of Protection \
 0x Arcane Designs (Trade for chain infusion) \
-4250gp in gems (Sell at full price to jeweler / in a Major City) \
+4750gp in gems (Sell at full price to jeweler / in a Major City) \
 6x 1st level Spell Scroll (Can sell for 60gp to a Wizard, 30gp to other arcane casters) \
 5x 1st level Spell Scroll (Can sell for 60gp to a Church, 30gp to divine casters) \
 3x 2nd level Spell Scroll (Can sell for 120gp to a Wizard, 60gp to other arcane casters) \
-1x 2nd level Spell Scroll (Can sell for 120gp to a Church, 60gp to divine casters)
+1x 2nd level Spell Scroll (Can sell for 120gp to a Church, 60gp to divine casters) \
+1x 18th level Spell Caster's Book (Can sell for 5000gp to a Wizard) +1 wand of the war mage \
+Robe of the Archmagi (Gray) \
+Ring of Spell Storing

 #### To Buy: